MarcoYou/MarcoYou.github.io/_posts/2020-12-27-06-Econometrics.md

 \end{align} $$

 where \\(Z_i\\) is an unobserved variable that varies across i but does not change over time.
 Since it does not vary, we can **fix the effect** \\(\alpha_i = (\beta_0 + \beta_2 Z_i)\\) and interpret our regression model as having **n different intercepts**, one for each i.

+Let's go back to our previous example.
+With our fixed effects regression Model

 Suppose **you want to estimate \\(\beta_1\\)**.